 The tendency of a market index or security to jump around in price.
 Volatility is typically expressed as the annualized standard deviation of returns.
 In modern portfolio theory, securities with higher volatility are generally seen as riskier due to higher potential losses.

-The views expressed in this material are the views of Matthew Bartolini through June 10, 2022 and are subject to change based on market and other conditions.
+The views expressed in this material are the views of Julie Lee through May 1, 2023 and are subject to change based on market and other conditions.
 This document contains certain statements that may be deemed forward looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.
 Investing involves risk including the risk of loss of principal.
 Past performance is no guarantee of future results.

 The information provided does not constitute investment advice and it should not be relied on as such.
 It should not be considered a solicitation to buy or an offer to sell a security.
 It does not take into account any investor’s particular investment objectives, strategies, tax status or investment horizon.
 You should consult your tax and financial advisor.
 All material has been obtained from sources believed to be reliable.
 There is no representation or warranty as to the accuracy of the information and State Street shall have no liability for decisions based on such information.